It's common for a component to return different types of React elements based on its

 false).
 If the parent component renders empty string children, this can affect rendering.
 So you may want to doubly negate the prop (i.e. convert to boolean) with

-You may also notice that the styles are defined below where they are used in the component
+In this example, we define styles below where they are used in the component

-styles variable declaration is hoisted to the top of the file, and we assign a value to
+stylesvariable declaration is accessible at the beginning of the block it's defined in (the top level), and we assign a value to

 Rendering with ternary